 The Hall Health Physical Therapy Clinic is staffed by four licensed physical therapists with almost 60 years of combined experience.
 We are here to help you realize your potential.
 Whether you have an acute injury, a nagging chronic condition, or want to prepare for an event, we can evaluate your current condition and get you on the road to meeting your goals.
 With a combination of skilled manual therapy, prescription exercises, and an emphasis on developing healthy movement, Hall Health Physical Therapy can help you feel better and get back to life's activities.

-He then moved to Seattle to finish a three year Master’s Degree of Science in Acupuncture from Bastyr University.
-Brendan had the unique opportunity to perform internships in acupuncture in both Havana Cuba and Shanghai China.
-In Cuba, Brendan donated acupuncture supplies and worked alongside medical doctors who are required to take acupuncture coursework.
+He then moved to Seattle to complete a three year Master’s Degree of Science in Acupuncture from Bastyr University.
+Brendan had the unique opportunity to perform acupuncture internships in China.
 Brendan finished his final quarter of clinical rotations in acupuncture at Chengdu and Shanghai University Hospitals’ TCM orthopedic departments.

-During Brendan’s study at Bastyr he studied Medical Chi Gung and Tai Chi Chuan short and long forms of exercise therapy.
-Brendan also completed practical studies in cupping, Gua Sha and Tui Na manipulation which he uses to treat soft tissue injuries in his PT practice.
-In addition he completed certification in manual lymphatic drainage for sports injuries.
+During Brendan’s study at Bastyr he studied Tai Chi and Medical Chi Gung exercise therapy.
+Brendan also completed manual therapy studies in cupping, Gua Sha and Tui Na manipulation which he uses to treat soft tissue injuries in his PT practice.
+In addition he completed an certification in manual lymphatic drainage for sports injuries under Seattle Super-Sonic therapist instruction.
 Brendan is certified in clean needle technique and has been practicing as a licensed acupuncturist for over 10 years.

-In order to expand his practice Brendan returned to school and finished his Doctorate in Physical Therapy from the University of Maryland.
+In order to expand his sports injury focused practice, Brendan returned to school and finished his Doctorate in Physical Therapy from the University of Maryland.
 There he finished coursework and internship training in Greenman’s Osteopathic manipulation techniques.
 He also designed and conducted a group research study in aquatic plyometrics and looked at dynamic knee mechanics and performance changes.
 The study was performed with division one basketball players both male and female and demonstrated significant improvement in performance variables.

-He enjoys spending time playing and watching hoops, running, snowboarding, and traveling the world with his wife when they get the opportunity.
-Brendan has participated in the Seattle half and full marathons in addition to the ChelanMan olympic distance triathlon this summer and has volunteered at the Seattle Marathon post race sports acupuncture area.
-Brendan runs the DawgDash yearly as well.
+He enjoys spending time playing and watching hoops, running, snowboarding, and traveling the world with his wife and (soon with newborn), when they get the opportunity.
+Just last spring he traveled to the International Rehabilitation Conference on Football/soccer injuries at Wembley Stadium in London.
+Brendan has participated in the Seattle half and full marathons in addition to the ChelanMan olympic distance triathlon and the Seafair Olympic Triathlon this past summer and has volunteered at the Seattle Marathon post race sports acupuncture area.

-Brendan enjoys working with high level athletes and helping them safely return to sports and at the same time giving them tools to remain healthy in the long run.
+Brendan likes working with high level athletes and helping them safely return to sports and at the same time giving them tools to remain healthy in the long run.